George Andrie

 George Joseph Andrie (April 20, 1940 – August 21, 2018) was an American professional football defensive end in the National Football League (NFL) for the Dallas Cowboys.
-Prior to his professional career he played college football at Marquette University in Milwaukee, Wisconsin, which dropped its program after his junior season.
+Prior to his NFL career he played college football at Marquette University, which dropped its program after his junior season.

-Early years
+Early life

 Born and raised in Grand Rapids, Michigan, Andrie graduated from Catholic Central High School in 1958.
 He chose to play football across Lake Michigan at Marquette, where his older brother Stan had played on the line in the early 1950s.
 The Marquette football team was historically known as the "Golden Avalanche", as well as the other Marquette nicknames of Hilltoppers and Warriors.

-During his sophomore and junior seasons (1959 & 1960), he led the team in receiving both years from his slotback position.
+During his sophomore and junior seasons (1959, 1960), he led Marquette in receiving both years from his slotback position.
 As a two-way player, he was also ranked among the team's tackle leaders, registering over 80 tackles as a defensive lineman.
 After a 3–6 season in 1960 under head coach Lisle Blackbourn, the university dropped the football program in December, citing financial issues.

 After the school limited his scholarship to just the tuition fees, he explored an opportunity to transfer to Tulsa in 1961, but decided to return to Marquette, soon after visiting the school's campus.
 Unsure of his future at the professional level, he focused on academics and worked on his physical conditioning during his senior year.

 In 1991, he was inducted into the Marquette Athletics Hall of Fame.